ming8525/eslint-plugin-jimu-theme/docs/rules/no-classic-colors.md

-# Detect and fix classic theme css palette vars (`jimu-theme/no-classic-css-vars-palette`)
+# This rule updates color variables from old classic theme to new theme (`jimu-theme/no-classic-colors`)

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).